Sustainability of our wood panels

-Our terrace elements are certified by the FSC®.
-The FSC®-100% certificate provides reliable and transparent information about the sustainability of forestry and working conditions in further processing.
+The wooden tops and table tops at Betterwood are FSC®-certified.
+The FSC® 100% certificate provides reliable and transparent information about the sustainability of forestry and working conditions in processing.

-The concept of sustainability has its origins in forestry.
-The aim of sustainable management is that not only the present, but also future generations can manage the forest in the long term and sustainably.
-Clear-cutting and the displacement of forest areas by agricultural land stands in contrast to the sustainable management of forest areas.
+The concept of sustainability comes from forestry.
+The aim of sustainable management is that not only the present, but also future generations can manage the forest in the long term and thus sustainably.
+Clear-cutting and the displacement of forest areas by agricultural land is thus prevented.
 Sustainability therefore not only refers to the considerate treatment of nature, but also includes the economic pursuit of long-term yields.
 So there is no other branch of the economy that is so closely linked to the concept of sustainability and in which economic and ecological interests can be combined as forestry.

-Sustainable tropical timber is the implementation of and compliance with sustainable economic practices.
-However, this goal only becomes binding and verifiable when uniform standards are defined in a certificate system and the products that meet the set requirements are awarded this certificate. at Betterwood we have opted for the strictest international certificate and only offer FSC®-certified tropical wood.
+Whether the principle of sustainability has been achieved can only be checked when uniform standards are defined in a certificate system and the products that meet the set requirements are awarded this certificate. at Betterwood we have opted for the strictest international certificate and only offer FSC®-certified tropical wood.

 Forest management should respect all relevant laws of the country as well as international treaties and agreements to which the country has signed and meet the principles and criteria of the FSC®.